Steiner-254/Cyfrin-Updraft-Course/Intermidiate/Foundry Fundamentals/S2 Foundry Fund Me/Lesson2.md

 8. How to make our contracts more gas efficient;
 9. And many more interesting things!

-- Until now, we talked a lot about storage and state, but we didn't delve into what they really mean.
+- Until now, we talked a lot about `storage` and `state`, but we didn't delve into what they really mean.
 We will learn what all these means!
-We used this project before when we used Remix.
+We used this project before when we used `Remix`.